shreyanshk/boottorrent/GSoC-2018/testing.rst

 Suggested methodology
 ~~~~~~~~~~~~~~~~~~~~~

 The constraints of BootTorrent is that testing it requires launching multiple computers (either physical or virtual).
-The host OS on the client computer also loses control of the hardware in case of Kexec.
+The host OS / BootTorrent / Application code on the client computer also loses control of the hardware in case of Kexec.
 So, any client side testing code won't work.
 In case of Qemu based boot, the host OS on client cannot get the status of the guest OS until guest OS exits (at which point Qemu returns control) because Qemu takes control.

+This means that the server computer needs to use out-of-band methods to verify that tested feature work.
+One method is to capture the screenshot of the client computer as a user would see it and work with screenshots to test if the software behaves as expected.
+This, in turn, means that client computer needs to be simulated on the host computer itself because in this case the server can use standard Xorg protocols to capture the screenshot of the VirtualBox VM window.
+This captured image can then be used to reason about the state of the system and identify if a feature worked.

+**Note: This testing code may not work on Wayland because the protocol doesn't allow capturing other windows due to security reasons.**

-As work around for these contraints, all testing code must reside on the server, where BootTorrent code will always be in control.
+As work around for these contraints, all testing code must reside on the server and the whole process should be simulated on the server, where BootTorrent code will always be in control.

 Hence, the testing process is:

-.. (atrent) do you mean simulating the whole process on a single machine?
+1. Launch an Xorg based session.

-1. Launch VMs on local machine.
+2. Launch VMs on local machine.
-    | VBox can be used to launch VMs.
+    | VirtualBox can be used to launch VMs.

-2. Scrape VM window to get it's state.
+3. Scrape VM window to get it's state.
     | Python package pyscreenshot can be used to grab screen.

-.. (atrent) reason about false-positives and false-negatives in this recognition
-3. Compare captured image to provided testing image.
+4. Compare captured image to provided testing image.
     | Pixel to pixel comparison need to be done.
 Python Imaging Library (PIL) can be used.

  **Note: These requirements are additional over the runtime requirements.**